awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 To complete a launch successfully, users must be given permission to use the `ec2:RunInstances` API action, and at least the following API actions:
 + `ec2:DescribeImages`: To view and select an AMI\.
-+ `ec2:DescribeVpcs`: To view the available network options, which are EC2\-Classic and a list of VPCs\.
-This is required even if you are not launching into a VPC\.
++ `ec2:DescribeVpcs`: To view the available network options\.
-+ `ec2:DescribeSubnets`: If launching into a VPC, to view all available subnets for the chosen VPC\.
++ `ec2:DescribeSubnets`: To view all available subnets for the chosen VPC\.
 + `ec2:DescribeSecurityGroups`: To view the security groups page in the wizard\.
 Users can select an existing security group\.
 + `ec2:DescribeKeyPairs` or `ec2:CreateKeyPair`: To select an existing key pair, or create a new one\.